|

 Llewellyn Dadswell, a policeman in Queensland for 19 years until his discharge in 1936, shared 'recent' ancestors with a number of other Australian branches of the Dadswell family.

-His great grandparents were James and Charlotte (Ovenden) Dadswell, who were also ancestors for the Bassett family in Melbourne, the Canadian Dadswell family of Barbara Nethercott, the Western Victorian family of Thomas William Dadswell, the Red Cliffs family of Henry Dadswell and an existing Queensland Dadswell family group.
+His great grandparents were James and Charlotte (Ovenden) Dadswell, who were also ancestors for the Bassett family in Melbourne, the Western Victorian family of Thomas William Dadswell, the Red Cliffs family of Henry Dadswell, an existing Queensland Dadswell family group and also with the Canadian Dadswell family of Barbara Nethercott.

-Llewellyn's great grandfather James, who lived at Mayfield, Sussex, died of an apoplectic fit at the age of 55, while James' wife Charlotte (pictured at right) survived to the age of 99.
+Llewellyn's great grandfather was James Dadswell, who lived at Mayfield, Sussex and who died in 1838 of an apoplectic fit at the age of 55.
+James' wife Charlotte (pictured at right) survived to the age of 99, dying in 1882.
 Between them they produced 10 children, including these three siblings -

-- their ninth child Thomas William Dadswell born 1828, who married Prussian woman Helena Scheer - they both migrated to Australia in 1857, resulting in Dadswell families establishing in a number of Victorian centres, including Warrak (near Ararat), Stawell, Red Cliffs, Geelong and Portland; and
+• their ninth child Thomas William Dadswell born 1828, who married (1) Sarah Elizabeth Holmes in England, and later (2) Prussian woman Helena Scheer in Berlin - Thomas and Helena migrated to Australia in 1857, resulting in Dadswell families establishing in a number of Victorian centres, including Warrak (near Ararat), Stawell, Red Cliffs, Geelong and Portland; and

 He married Ann Card and they had four children, including William James Dadswell, who rose through post office ranks from letter carrier to superintendent of postmen at Brighton by the time he retired in 1918.

-In the 1901 census, William and Catherine are shown as living at Brighton with seven of their children - Charles (a railway engine cleaner then aged 17), Kathleen (14), William (11), Llewellyn (8), Harold (6), Wallace (3) and Roderick (8 months) - and with Alpheus Augustus Dadswell, (born 1867) one of William's brothers who was also a postman.
+In the 1901 census, William and Kate are shown as living at Brighton with seven of their children - Charles (a railway engine cleaner then aged 17), Kathleen (14), William (11), Llewellyn (8), Harold (6), Wallace (3) and Roderick (8 months) - and with Alpheus Augustus Dadswell, (born 1867) - this was one of William's brothers who was also a postman.

-[Pictured at left are Catherine with the two youngest children - Roderick (left) and Septimust]
+[Pictured at left are Kate with the two youngest children - Roderick (left) and Septimust]

-He travelled without his family, and in January 1915, when enlisting in the Australian Army, described himself as a fitter living at Innisfail, Queensland.
+Llewellyn Dadswell is shown in shipping records as arriving in Sydney on 3 July 1913, having sailed aboard the 'Osterley' from Tilbury on the River Thames.
+Llewellyn travelled to Australia without his family and in January 1915, when enlisting in the Australian Army, he described himself as a fitter living at Innisfail, Queensland.
 At this time he stated he was not married and he listed his father (living at 253 Queens Park Road, Brighton, Sussex) as his next-of-kin.
-However he was discharged after several months as medically unfit for service (chronic rheumatism) and in June of 1915 he joined the Queensland Police.
+However Llewellyn was discharged after several months as medically unfit for service (chronic rheumatism) and in June of 1915 he joined the Queensland Police.

 A little over a year later he resigned to again enlist in the Australian Army, this time declaring he was married and that Minnie Dadswell was his next-of-kin and that he had a daughter (both living at 261 Queens Park Road).
 His Army service was again brief - within a few months of his second enlistment, he was discharged from the Army.